footprintanalytics/awesome-web3/.github/PULL_REQUEST_TEMPLATE.md

-## What is this Python project?
+## What is this article ?

 Describe features.

-## What's the difference between this Python project and similar ones?
+## What's the difference between this article and similar ones?

 Enumerate comparisons.